Aevrun/lab/README.md

 - #### Binder:
     You can launch Binder with the launch button next to the heading or here: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.cs.uni-saarland.de%2Freineke%2Fsysarch-labs/HEAD?urlpath=tree)

-    Be aware that Binder will discard any work after 10 minutes of idle time.
-So you might want to switch to your local version at sometime, so you don't lose all your hard work.
+    Be aware that changes inside Binder are not persistent and will be gone once the session is terminated.

     Also this can take quite a while to start up.
 So you might want to make your coffee after you clicked the link.